|Learn how to ensure accessible housing for people with disabilities.|

 An ideal here is to establish a citizen advisory group that includes people with disabilities and others with knowledge of the field.
 If that group has a seat at the table when design standards, laws, and other similar issues are being discussed, it is likely that the needs of people with disabilities will be raised and addressed.

 Work with architects, developers, building inspectors, etc. to make them aware of the concerns and needs of people with disabilities

-Whether you have a disability or not, whether you’re an individual or part of an advocacy or other group, whether your country has laws that address disability rights or not, this tactic can be extremely helpful.
+Whether you have a disability or not, whether you’re an individual advocate or part of a group, whether your country has laws that address disability rights or not, this tactic can be extremely helpful.
 If you can collaborate with those who design, construct, and inspect buildings and public spaces, and educate them about the needs of people with disabilities, they will be more likely to ensure accessibility in their projects.

-When accessibility is part of a new construction, especially if it’s an integral part of the design, it generally costs about the same as, or only slightly more than, an inaccessible design.
-The more buildings and spaces that are designed to be accessible, the more accessibility enters into the public consciousness and becomes expected.
-When are accustomed to seeing individuals with disabilities able to get around easily, they’ll be more inclined to think of access is a right, rather than a privilege or a concession to political correctness.
+When accessibility is part of a new construction project, especially if it’s an integral part of the design, it generally costs about the same as, or only slightly more than, an inaccessible design.
+The more buildings and spaces are designed to be accessible, the more accessibility enters into the public consciousness and becomes expected.
+When people are accustomed to seeing individuals with disabilities get around easily, they’ll be more inclined to think of access is a right, rather than a privilege or a concession to political correctness.

 Enlist the media to help change attitudes and expectations

 Using the media is one of the most important – and most effective – activities an advocate can engage in.
 Human interest stories and radio and TV interviews can put a human face on disability and dispel myths, introducing individuals who become not just “people with disabilities,” but distinct and likable human beings with real needs and real problems.
 Ignoring such individuals and their needs is harder than ignoring a faceless population of “people with disabilities.”
 Once the issue of fairness becomes personal, most people will respond positively.